Where Recreation Meets Restoration

 Portions of the property are “restoration reserves” where strategic thinning occurs, allowing trees to better capture the resources they need to grow bigger, faster.
 This effort will increase viable habitat, store more carbon, and improve resiliency to fire and climate change.
 Removed trees can be placed in a creek to trap sediment and create critical habitat for wildlife, like endangered coho salmon.
 Revenue from the sale of any timber will be invested back into projects that benefit the long-term health of the San Vicente Redwoods.

 Restoration forestry is good for the forest, good for land protection, and good for people.
-Examples of other projects include: removing invasive plants, road and culvert work to protect the watershed, and building shaded fuel breaks to reduce the spread of catastrophic wildfires and improve safety for nearby communities.
+Examples of other projects include: removing invasive plants, road and culvert work to protect the watershed, and creating shaded fuel breaks to reduce the spread of catastrophic wildfires and improve safety for nearby communities.

 With preservation of conservation values paramount, the San Vicente partners have also developed a cutting-edge public access plan, intended for welcoming the public into the property to explore and be inspired by the magnificent landscape.
 The plan pinpoints the optimal location of trails to minimize impacts on restoration projects and wildlife habitats.
 We look forward to sharing details of this plan with you.